West Palm Beach Securities Litigation Attorneys Holding Brokers Accountable for Omitting or Misrepresenting Information and Other Fraudulent Behavior

-A broker must give his customers truthful and material information that properly discloses the nature and associated risk of investments.
-The broker further is not permitted to omit disclosure of important information that a reasonable investor would want to know before making an investment decision.
-In an effort to secure a commission, however, many brokers mislead their clients about the risks associated with a particular investment and fail to provide the client with an adequate understanding of what the investment product is.
-The attorneys at McCabe Rabin can help identify false or inaccurate information in such recommendations that can mislead the client.
-Sometimes not telling the client about a material fact that would lead the client to make a different choice is the misconduct.
+It should come as no surprise that brokers are obligated to give their customers truthful and material information that properly discloses the nature of recommended investments and the risks associated with them.
+Similarly, a broker cannot fail to disclose important information that a reasonable investor would want to know before making an investment decision.
+Unfortunately, many investors in their zeal to secure a commission do actively mislead their clients about the risks associated with a particular investment or fail to provide the client with an adequate understanding of what the investment product is.
+When this misconduct occurs, the securities litigation attorneys at McCabe Rabin in West Palm Beach help investors hold brokers and their firms accountable for the damage they have caused by omitting or misrepresenting important information about an investment.

 Material Misrepresentations are a Form of Fraud

 A material misrepresentation is fraud, and it is a violation of both Florida and Federal securities laws.
 An omission or misrepresentation is considered material if it affected your decision on whether to follow the broker’s recommendation.